danseethaler/mac-init/README.md

-# New Computer Setup
+# MacOS Setup

-I love to start from scratch when setting up a new computer or device.
-For most people I think it makes sense to boot a new computer from a backup but as a developer I love diving into all the specific things I do to make my computer run just the way I like it.
+This is a collection of applications, scripts, and configuration I use when setting up a new Mac.

-### Advantages
+### Advantages of setting up from scratch

 - not pulling over programs or other information that you don’t need
-- Avoiding any mishaps on the sync over from time machine
+- avoiding any issues on the sync over from time machine
-- Remember why you do things a certain way
+- remember why you do things a certain way
-- It also keeps you open to adopting new technology and ways of doing things
+- keeps and open mind to adopting new technology and ways of doing things

 #### Applications